• Skip to primary navigation

 In a mixed economy, the benefits of both capitalism and socialism are present so that maximum social welfare is done.

-The drawback of the capitalist economy is that it gives rise to exploitation, whereas in the socialist economy Bureaucratic, red-tapism, corruption is present.
+The drawback of the capitalist economy is that it gives rise to exploitation, whereas in the socialist economy Bureaucratic, red-tapism, and corruption are present.

-Following are the major disadvantages of mixed economy:
+The following are the major disadvantages of a mixed economy:

 Economic planning and price mechanism are failed in a mixed economy.